AJ8GH/code-timer/README.md

 ### Timing a custom function

-Add `custom: true` in the argument object to use codeTimer #time() to time a custom method.
+Add `custom: true` in the argument object to time a custom method.

 ```js
 const last = (array) => { return array[array.length -1] }